Email: Backup Alone Is Not Enough

 Emails are the number one means of business communication.
 As such, they contain business-related data.
-Various national laws all over the world require legally compliant archiving, while IT security strategy calls for backing up the email server.
+A growing number of regulations on email compliance, eDiscovery, and other legislation requires tamper-proof email archiving, while IT security strategy calls for backing up the email server.
 IT decision-makers should take care not to overlook data protection in the process.

 The difference between backup and archiving

 IT supervisors are on thin ice when they rely on the following principle: “We already back up our email server, so there’s no need to archive separately.”
-Backup is no substitute for legally compliant archiving!
+Backup is no substitute for email archiving!
 The basic idea behind every archiving operation is to ensure that data is retrievable and available, even over a long period of time.
 Companies process invoices, quotes, and requests for support and appointments via email day in, day out.
-In Germany for instance the GoBD requires that these emails be fully available at all times over many years in their original, tamper-proof form.
+In many countries regulations require that these emails be fully available at all times over many years in their original, tamper-proof form.
 This is precisely what email archiving does and what differentiates it fundamentally from a backup, whose sole purpose is to secure important data within a limited time period and to preserve it so that it can be restored as needed.
 Backups on external data storage devices cannot satisfy this requirement because they cannot ensure complete, tamper-proof storage of all emails, as the emails can be deleted immediately upon receipt or before a backup.
 In contrast, a professional email archiving solution stores exact copies of all emails in a central archive to ensure the availability of any amount of data for many years to come.
-Measures such as hash values and encryption ensure legally mandated protection against tampering.
-For example, users can also access their emails in Microsoft Outlook and quickly search, find, and restore them using full-text indexing, thanks to seamless integration.
+Measures such as hash values and encryption ensure protection against tampering.
+In addition, users can also access their emails in Microsoft Outlook and quickly search, find, and restore them using full-text indexing, thanks to a seamless integration.

-To avoid conflicts with data protection regulations when archiving incoming and outgoing emails, we recommend prohibiting the use of private email or requiring that employees use only external email services.
-To be on the safe side from a legal standpoint, this policy must be specified in writing, monitored, and consistently implemented.
+To avoid conflicts with any data protection regulations when archiving incoming and outgoing emails, we recommend prohibiting the use of private email or requiring that employees use only external email services.
 The policy can be specified in writing, for example, in guidelines for using the company’s IT infrastructure, in a company agreement, an employee’s declaration of consent, or an individual employment contract.

-This article was published in the German IT magazin IT Director and on it-zoom.de:
+This article was published in the German IT magazine IT Director and on it-zoom.de: